aounali720/snort-project/Splunk-forwarder-and-splunk-enterprise.md

 On the dashboard under the apps tab click on the find an app.<br>
 Now Search for any app that is more userfriendly in our case we are going to use the " Snort alert for splunk ".<br>

-*Ref 7: Snort aler app for splunk*
+*Ref 7: Snort alert app for splunk*
 <br>
 ![snort alertapp localhost](https://github.com/user-attachments/assets/4a6dc2bd-5ba2-44e4-9ee6-17bc063576bb)
 <br>